 As per the National Center for Biotechnology Information (NCBI), in 2015, it was estimated that 253 million people worldwide were visually impaired.
 Of these, 36 million were blind and 217 had a moderate to severe visual impairment.
 Some of the more common vision impairments include loss of central, peripheral, or blurred vision, a generalized haze, and extreme light sensitivity.
 Micro Focus strives for inclusiveness, therefore, alternative text, which describes the function and appearance of an image or object on a given page needs to be implemented so that screen readers can dictate what’s visually on the screen.
 When adding alternative text, it’s important that it “represents the content and function of their images.”
 It should be localized in all languages that a product supports, and it should be descriptive yet concise so users with impairments are also able to understand the full picture.

 In general, everything that isn’t text needs a label or a description for screen reader users.
 Besides images, this also includes charts and visualizations, icon buttons, text fields, checkboxes and toggles, drag and drop handles, etc. and alternative text should also be implemented for these components as well.
-There are various techniques for applying labels in each case, and unfortunately, it is not sufficient to have descriptive text simply adjacent to these elements.
+There are various techniques for applying labels in each case, and unfortunately it is not sufficient to have descriptive text simply adjacent to these elements.
 One of the most common issues affecting screen reader users is form controls without adequate labeling.
 Every form control must have an associated label as the placeholder for text and text-like controls is not a substitute for a label.

 Most people navigate the web with a mouse or trackpad, but many people with disabilities browse the web using a keyboard.
 Users who have physical impairments or who lack fine motor control to navigate and interact with web controls rely solely on keyboard navigation.
 When a user interacts with onscreen elements, they use their keyboard to focus on individual elements, one at a time, by keystroking through them.
-Because keyboard navigation users don’t have automatic feedback as they would with a mouse or trackpad, they rely on visual indicators that inform them where the keyboard focus (focus state) is on the page.
-Keep in mind that these users may have little or no use of their hands or even no hands at all.
-They may suffer from tremors which don’t allow for fine muscle control.
+Because keyboard navigation users don’t have automatic feedback as they would with a mouse or trackpad, they rely on visual indicators that inform them where the keyboard focus is on the page.
+Keep in mind that these users may have little or no use of their hands or even no hands at all, or they may suffer from tremors which don’t allow for fine muscle control.
 Blind users may also use a keyboard for navigation, as well as some users without disabilities because of personal preference or efficiency.

 To ensure products and interfaces are keyboard accessible the following guides should be met: